stellarwp/restrict-content/readme.txt

 = Can I integrate newsletter signups with the registration form? =

-Not with this plugin, but the [Pro version](https://restrictcontentpro.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq) has integrations for many popular email marketing providers, including Mailchimp, ConvertKit, ActiveCampaign, and more.
+Not with this plugin, but [Restrict Content Pro](https://restrictcontentpro.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq) has integrations for many popular email marketing providers, including Mailchimp, ConvertKit, ActiveCampaign, and more.

 = Do restrictions work in REST API requests? =

 Yes.
 All restrictions apply in REST API requests - exactly the same as if viewing your site normally.

-= Does Restrict Content work with the Gutenberg editor? =
+= Does Restrict Content work with the Gutenberg editor / the WordPress block editor? =

 Yes.
 Full page restriction settings as well as the `[restrict]`, `[register_form]`, and `[login_form]` shortcodes all work with Gutenberg.

 = Does this plugin support restricting access by custom user roles? =

-Not with this plugin, but the [Pro version](https://restrictcontentpro.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq) provides the ability to limit access based on custom roles.
+Yes!
+Restrict Content provides the ability to limit access based on custom roles.

 = Will the plugin work with third party page builders? =